Quilt Top and Backing Preparation:

 Keep your top, batting, and backing separate – no need to baste or pin the layers together.
 Each piece will be loaded onto the machine individually.
 The backing and batting should be generously sized, at least 12 inches wider and longer than the quilt top to allow for proper alignment during quilting.
 We will be using those 12 inches by having 6 inches on the left and right, and 6 inches on the top and bottom.
 Need some quick math on how to calculate that?
 Use our calculator:

 What type of batting?
 Preference here is for an 80-20 cotton to polyester batting.
-Warm and Natural, Warm and White, and many other brands are available.
+Warm and Natural, Warm and White, Dream Cotton products, and many other brands are available.
 Please do not bring fluffy poly battings — especially for children’s quilts.
 Polyester does not breath like cotton, and babies can over-heat very quickly when they are under a polyester batting.
 Have you ever seen a baby in a stroller with bright red cheeks?
 Usually, there is polyester involved.
 It is our policy not to use these battings, as a general rule, but especially for children’s quilts.

 If you have a preference for the top or backing side, mark it clearly with a labeled piece of paper and attach it securely.
 Additionally, remove all selvages from the backing fabric to prevent shrinkage issues later on.
 Even if you sew two pieces together to create the backing, it’s a smart idea to cut off those selvages.